phwillot/holberton-system_engineering-devops/README.md

 # holberton-system_engineering-devops

-## Shell scripting
+## This repository contains all the Devops projects I made during Holberton School foundations.

-## This repository is containing all the shell scripts I made at Holberton School.
+### Shell Scripting

 In order to execute the scripts, you have to follow these steps: